Azure/open-service-broker-azure/docs/quickstart-aks.md

 osba-quickstart-wordpress   1         1         1            1           2m
 ```

-Note:  While provisioning Wordpress and Azure Database for MySQL using Helm, all of the required resources are created in Kubernetes at the same time.
+Note:  While provisioning WordPress and Azure Database for MySQL using Helm, all of the required resources are created in Kubernetes at the same time.
 As a result of these requests, Service Catalog will create a secret containing the the binding credentials for the database.
 This secret will not be created until after the Azure Database for MySQL is created, however.
-The wordpress container will depend on this secret being created before the container will fully start.
-Kubernetes and Service Catalog both employ a retry backoff, so you may need to wait several minutes for everything to be fully proviisoned.
+The WordPress container will depend on this secret being created before the container will fully start.
+Kubernetes and Service Catalog both employ a retry backoff, so you may need to wait several minutes for everything to be fully provisioned.

 ## Login to WordPress